 Most of the effects on the reanalysis that include additional SALLJEX data are regional and concentrated over the SALLJ region, with the largest differences at low levels.
 All assimilation systems showed improvements in the SALLJ when SALLJEX data were included.
-The differences between CDAS1rp and CDAS2rp are small when compared with the respective control runs.
-The largest effects for all assimilation systems appear where the uncertainties are large, which usually occurs when there is a lack of routine upper-air observations.
+The differences between CDAS-1rp and CDAS-2rp are small when compared with the respective control runs.
+The largest effects for all assimilation systems appear where uncertainties are large, which usually occurs when there is a lack of routine upper-air observations.

-The coarse resolutions of CDAS1 and CDAS2 (T62 ~ 250 km) do not adequately resolve the Andes Mountains, and, as a result, CDAS systems were unable to exploit the additional sounding data from Santa Cruz to improve the characteristics of the low-level jet and associated moisture transport.
-CDAS systems displayed only minor analysis improvements when the enhanced SALLJEX sounding data were included, with CDAS2 showing a little improvement over CDAS1.
-Also, CDAS systems clearly overestimate the specific humidity in control runs, which was not corrected when SALLJEX data were included.
+The coarse resolutions of CDAS-1 and CDAS-2 (T62 ~250 km) do not adequately resolve the Andes Mountains and, as a result, CDAS systems were unable to exploit the additional sounding data from Santa Cruz to improve the characteristics of the low-level jet and associated moisture transport.
+CDAS systems displayed only minor analysis improvements when the enhanced SALLJEX sounding data were included, with CDAS-2